Atgate History, Family Crest & Coats of Arms

 The parish of Kelvedon in Essex was once a family seat.
 "Felix Hall, the seat of Lord Western, a handsome modern mansion with an elegant portico, is situated on an eminence surrounded by a park."

-Important Dates for the Atgate family
+Early History of the Atgate family

 This web page shows only a small excerpt of our Atgate research.
 Another 130 words (9 lines of text) covering the years 1140, 1200, 1540, 1688, 1628, 1511, 1536, 1515, 1466, 1542, 1540, 1566, 1635, 1582, 1612, 1582, 1577, 1634, 1605, 1663, 1611, 1656, 1640, 1639, 1665, 1609, 1688, 1620, 1681, 1660, 1652, 1699, 1689, 1698, 1567 and 1573 are included under the topic Early Atgate History in all our PDF Extended History products and printed products wherever possible.